There are a variety of reasons an individual or couple may choose to pursue surrogacy, including but not limited to:

 The Gestational Surrogacy Program at RMA of NY

-To find a surrogate, the Third Party Team refers patients to a list of surrogate agencies.
+To find a surrogate, the Third Party Team refers patients to a list of surrogacy agencies.
 Contacting these agencies and learning about their programs is the first step in this journey.
 The agencies help guide patients as they view surrogate profiles and find lawyers for ongoing representation.
 The agencies review the details of each case and develop a unique contract for each patient that outlines different scenarios.
 Additionally, the agencies give a breakdown of financial aspects and different programs they offer.
-The chosen agency will be responsible for identifying potential surrogates and for performing the in depth investigation of the surrogate.
-This includes background checks for the surrogate and any partner/spouse, home visits, criminal checks and financial checks.
+The chosen agency will be responsible for identifying potential surrogates and for performing the in-depth investigation of the surrogate.
+This includes background checks for the surrogate and any partner/spouse, home visits, criminal checks, and financial checks.

 A gestational surrogate is a woman who has given birth to at least one child of her own without complication, lives in a stable home environment, and has a good health history.
 They must be within the ages of 21-45 and not have a BMI greater than 35.
 Gestational surrogates can be known (family member or friend) or compensated (paid through an agency).

 It is important to identify a surrogate that will be aligned with the intended parent(s) views on pregnancy.
-The surrogate will carry the child as it grows and the surrogate’s demeanor can impact the intended child’s development.
+The surrogate will carry the child as it grows and the surrogate’s decisions can impact the intended child’s development.
 It is helpful to consider the following questions, therefore, when choosing a surrogate: